University of Central Florida logo

 Rosen College of Hospitality Management

-A specialized college focused on hospitality management, located in south Orlando.
+A leading college specializing in hospitality management, located in south Orlando.

 Find Scholarships at University of Central Florida